-Interim Report Deadline: February 15, 2021
+Interim Report Deadline: February 15, 2023

-Interim Report Approval/2nd payment: mid-March, 2021
+Interim Report Approval/2nd Payment: mid-March 2023

-Final Report Deadline: January 15, 2022
+Final Report Deadline: January 15, 2024

-R2AC Community Arts Support (CAS) Grants are made possible by the voters of Minnesota thanks to a legislative appropriation from the Arts and Cultural Heritage Fund (ACHF).
-The CAS grant program is also funded, in part, by an appropriation from the Minnesota State Legislature with money from the State’s general fund.
+Region 2 Arts Council (R2AC) Community Arts Support (CAS) Grants are made possible by the voters of Minnesota thanks to a legislative appropriation from the Arts and Cultural Heritage Fund (ACHF).
+The CAS grant program is also funded, in part, by an appropriation from the Minnesota State Legislature with money from the State’s General Fund.

 Average Annual Expenses under